ShivamKasaudhan1/-Zepto-Inventory-Stockout-Analysis/README.md

-🛒 Zepto Inventory & Stockout Analysis
+#🛒 Zepto Inventory & Stockout Analysis

-An end-to-end data analysis and Power BI dashboard project based on Zepto’s product-level data.
-This project provides insights into pricing, discount patterns, stockout frequency, and category-level trends, supporting informed inventory and operational decision-making.
+An end-to-end **Data analysis** and **Power BI dashboard** project based on Zepto’s product-level data.
+This project offers insights into pricing, discount patterns, stockout frequency, and category-level trends, providing support for informed inventory and operational decision-making.

-📊 Project Goals
+##📊 Project Goals
 Clean and prepare inventory data for analysis.

 Identify top-value products and high-discount items.